Conditions

 Diagnosing Depression

-In most cases, to be diagnosed with one of the different types of depression, you have to have experienced your symptoms for at least two weeks, and these symptoms have to have caused significant effects on your life.
+In most cases, to be diagnosed with one of the different types of depression, you have to have experienced your symptoms for at least two weeks, and these symptoms have to have significant negative effects on your life.

 Potential Treatment Paths